s3h10r/polaroidme/README.md

  changelog
  ---------

- **0.9.33** (work in progress)
+ **0.9.38** (work in progress)
- - restructuring the messy parts a bit ([packages](https://docs.python.org/3.6/tutorial/modules.html#packages)
+ - introduces generators (`--generator` option) as an alternative to source-image.
+ - implements a simple to use plugin-mechanism for custom filters & generators.
+   => makes it a no-brainer to write a custom plugin (`see plugins/examples/examples.py`).
- - adds minimalistic filter-funcs for fun (asciiart, pixelsorting, ...)
+ - adds minimalistic + fun filter-funcs (asciiart, pixelsorting, heehee)
- - includes serious filters from https://github.com/Tinker-S/SomeImageFilterWithPython
+ - includes "serious filters" from https://github.com/Tinker-S/SomeImageFilterWithPython
- - enables filter-chaining possibility
+ - enables filter-chaining support
+ - seperates polaroidme-plugin repository from the core-script
- - support random-template choice (`--template <fqdir>/random`, `--template <fqdir>/rand`)
+ - supports random-template choice (`--template <fqdir>/random`, `--template <fqdir>/rand`)
- - adds `--generator` option as an alternative to source-image and getting phonky instead :D
+ - restructures all the messy parts at least a bit ([packages](https://docs.python.org/3.6/tutorial/modules.html#packages)
- - contactsheet supports filtering by time-window (PLANNED)
+ - TODO: contactsheet supports filtering by time-window
- - improved template support
+ - TODO: improved template support
- - bugfixes & new bugs :)
+ - bugfixes & new bugs

  **0.9.32**
  - option to use high-res scanned blank Polaroid frames as template